-How do I list freelance experience on my CV?
+How do I list freelance work experience on my CV?

 "I am self-employed and do a lot of freelance work.
 How do I properly describe this on my CV?" — Irene H.

 If you're a freelancer or are self-employed, you may be struggling to list your experience on your CV.
 The difficulties arise for various reasons.
-For example, if you're a well-established freelancer, how do you choose which projects to list?
+For example, if you're a well-established freelancer, how do you choose which professional projects to list?
 Alternatively, if your freelancing is just a side hustle, should you list it on your CV at all?

 Many job hunters try to twist their freelancing into a full-time position on their CV, but there's no benefit to this.
 Freelancing is just as credible a way of working as being in an office, but it has to be formatted correctly on a CV to show a potential employer what a great catch you really are.
 These are the ways you can do just that.

 List your freelancing as a position of employment

-Whether your most recent role can be considered self-employed or your side-hustle is freelancing, list this experience as a position of employment the same way as any other in-house role.
+Whether your most recent role can be considered self-employed or your side-hustle is freelancing, highlight this experience as a position of employment the same way as any other in-house role.

-Include the dates of your self-employment and your title.
+Include the dates of your self-employment and your job title.
 Choosing 'consultant', 'contractor' or 'freelancer' combined with your niche or skill is the most appropriate way to structure your title.
 For example: 'Freelancer Writer' or 'SEO Consultant'.
 Then write a short blurb under the dates and title that explains the type of work that you do.
 This helps set the scene for the recruiter.

 If you have turned your self-employment into a limited business, you can also add your business name to your CV.

 Choose your impressive projects and clients